Skip to main content

 Next, I worked for 3 years at NAPMA, the International Agency for the NATO AWACS program in the Netherlands, in the conceptual phase for future fleet modernisation programs.

-After, I returned to the SAF as Head of Engineering of Wing 12, the F-18 Combat Wing located in Madrid.
+In 2005, I returned to the SAF as Head of Engineering of Wing 12, the F-18 Combat Wing located in Madrid.

 Then, I spent one year in France, in one of the four worldwide recognised Flight Test Schools, EPNER, where I graduated as an Experimental Flight Test Engineer.

-Subsequently, I was assigned to CLAEX, the Spanish Military Flight Test Center for 5 years.
+In 2007, I was assigned to CLAEX, the Spanish Military Flight Test Center for 5 years.
 I performed aircraft evaluation flights in Spain, Switzerland, South Korea, and United States; and analysis and flight testing to support the integration of new capabilities in F-18, F-5, and EF-2000, including flutter flight testing of new armament configurations, and missile firing tests.

-Later, I joined OCCAR (European Organization for Joint Armament Cooperation) as Acceptance Officer for 5 years.
+Later, I joined OCCAR (European Organization for Joint Armament Cooperation) as Aircraft Acceptance Officer for 5 years.
 I led the acceptance of 25 A400M, including the first aircraft for France, Turkey, UK, Germany, and Spain.

-Finally, I came to UK, Kingston, to look after my two daughters as a full-time father.
+In 2017, I came to UK, Kingston, to look after my two daughters as a full-time father.

 I have over 500 flight hours in fighters and advanced trainers, and 300 in transport aircraft, as a flight crew member.